unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

 A driver icon can either use a predefined icon or a custom icon.
 Predefined icons are prefixed with `uc:`, followed by the icon identifier in lowercase.

-A custom driver icon can be installed automatically as custom icon resource.
+A custom driver icon can be installed automatically as a custom icon resource.

 1. In `driver.json` set the icon field to `custom:$ICON_FILENAME`
 2. Include `$ICON_FILENAME` in the root of the archive.